 Ok, so now for the bad points.
 As good as we’ve found it to be, there are things that could improve;

 Not UK Focused Anymore – When we first started and for a good few years, PPH was mainly based within the UK market and that was one of its best features.
 It allowed us to compete and do business with fellow country peeps.
 It meant we didn’t have to compete with low prices and stiff competition.

 Confusing Multiple Work Streams – If you are working for many clients at any one time, the number of workstreams can lead to confusion.
 Multiple workstreams for the same customer often occurs, which can be a bit annoying.

 Slow Clearance of Funds – Although quicker than platforms like Fiverr, who can take an age to pay you, PPH does take upwards of a week all in all, which isn’t always ideal, but you can wait a whole lot longer in the real world.

 Inviting Freelancers – It would be fab to have a search facility that is by name because our clients have spent a long time trying to find us to invite us to a private job.

-Use PPH like we do and we’re pretty certain that you’ll come out of it happier than you went in, but approach it like many do and you could end up feeling like it’s a waste time.
-Aside from a few niggles like not being able to see total earnings on a weekly basis, we are happy with the platform.
+Use PPH as we do and we’re pretty certain that you’ll come out of it happier than you went in, but approach it as many do and you could end up feeling like it’s a waste of time.
+Aside from a few niggles like not being invited to jobs that seem to be addressed to someone else, we are happy with the platform.
 Take our advice and we think you might just love it too.

 Do you want to branch out and get more business?